All Episodes

 Well, I think that's right.

-I think the the big challenge in the next few weeks is for every single person who wants America to keep moving in the right direction to make sure that they vote, their friends vote, everybody they know votes.
+And I think the big challenge in the next few weeks is for every single person who wants America to keep moving in the right direction to make sure that they vote, their friends vote, everybody they know votes.

 Elections aren't about polling.